Roland de la Maza

-Roland Robert de la Maza (born November 11, 1971) is a former Major League Baseball player who played one game for the Kansas City Royals in 1997.
+Roland Robert de la Maza (born November 11, 1971) is an American former professional baseball pitcher who played one game in Major League Baseball (MLB) for the Kansas City Royals in 1997.

+Career

+Amateur

 His father, Rolando, was a Cuban immigrant.
 He attended St. Genevieve High School in California and later played college baseball at Sacramento State.

+Professional

-He was drafted by the Cleveland Indians in the 15th round of the 1993 Major League Baseball draft.
-On August 30, 1997, he was traded by the Cleveland Indians to the Kansas City Royals for Bip Roberts.
+He was drafted by the Cleveland Indians in the 15th round, with the 419th overall selection, of the 1993 Major League Baseball draft.
+On August 30, 1997, de la Maza was traded by the Indians to the Kansas City Royals in exchange for Bip Roberts.

-The only game he played was on September 26, 1997.
+The only game de la Maza played was on September 26, 1997.
 He was substituted into the game for Kevin Appier in the sixth inning and allowed a home run to the first batter he faced, Ray Durham.
 He struck out the next batter, Mike Cameron, and retired five of the following six batters.